itiligent/RSYNC-ESXi/README.md

 ```

 ### rsync to a local USB Datastore
 Note: rsync over USB can be slower than over the network.
-See [here for instructions on adding a USB VMFS backup datastore](https://github.com/itiligent/ESXi-Custom-ISO/blob/main/homelab-cheat-sheet.md#to-add-a-usb-backup-datastore-to-esxi)
+See [here](https://github.com/itiligent/ESXi-Custom-ISO/blob/main/homelab-cheat-sheet.md#to-add-a-usb-backup-datastore-to-esxi) for instructions on adding a USB backup VMFS datastore.

     1. Establish a USB VMFS backup datastore
     2. Create a backup destination folder on the USB datastore e.g. mkdir /vmfs/volumes/USB_datastore/full_backup